michaelpq/michaelpq.github.io/manuals/debian/index.markdown

 *ttf-bitstream-vera* is a nice font package that can be used.

-## mutt

-mutt may complain about the following error:

-    1) warning "GPGME: CMS protocol not available"

-This can be countered by installing the package gpgsm:

-    apt-get install gpgsm

 ## Power control

 Debian does not create a "wheel" group or "power" group, but those